BiatuAutMiahn/ctSpaces/README.md

 # ctSpaces

-Known Issue:
--Importing Icons that are images (ie; not .ico) are flipped.
+Known Issue: Importing Icons that are images (ie; not .ico) are flipped.